syslabtech/arc/deploy.md

 ## Conclusion

 This configuration sets up a RunnerDeployment for GitHub Actions using the Actions Runner Controller.
 Adjust the parameters as necessary to fit your specific requirements.
 Make sure to have the `controller-manager` secret properly configured with your GitHub API credentials for successful authentication.

-This `README.md` file provides a clear explanation of the `RunnerDeployment` configuration, making it easy for users to understand and apply it in their Kubernetes environments.